Bueng Kan

-Bueng Kan (บึงกาฬ, [bɯ̄ŋ kāːn]) is a town (thesaban mueang) in Mueang Bueng Kan district, in Bueng Kan province, far northeastern Thailand.
+Bueng Kan (บึงกาฬ, [bɯ̄ŋ kāːn]) is a town municipality (thesaban mueang) in Mueang Bueng Kan district, in Bueng Kan province, Isan (northeastern Thailand).
 It is the district capital and is on the Mekong River, opposite the Laotian town of Pakxan of Bolikhamsai province.
 It lies at the junction of Highways 212 and 222, 136 km northeast of Nong Khai and 750. km northeast of Bangkok.
 The economy is based on agriculture, with para rubber as the principal crop, and tourism.